astyl/mplotlab/doc/installation.rst

   The MIT License (MIT)

-  Copyright (c) 2015 wxPlotLab by Andre ASTYL
+  Copyright (c) 2016 mplotlab by Andre ASTYL

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal